MicrosoftDocs/win32/desktop-src/Msi/about-windows-installer.md

 ---
-Description: 'To install your applications efficiently and reduce the total cost of ownership (TCO) for your customers, you can use the Windows Installer.' ms.assetid: 'fdeb8cc2-af4e-419d-a234-6d86061219fe'
+Description: To install your applications efficiently and reduce the total cost of ownership (TCO) for your customers, you can use the Windows Installer. ms.assetid: fdeb8cc2-af4e-419d-a234-6d86061219fe
-title: About Windows Installer
+title: About Windows Installer ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About Windows Installer